Everything you need to know about the flu jab

 It’s recommended that elderly people, pregnant women, and those people suffering with an underlying health condition all get the flu jab.
 This is because they cannot fight the virus as well because of their immunocompromised status.

-Where can I get a flu jab?
+Where can I get jabbed?

 The flu jab is offered by the NHS and can be arranged by visiting your GP.
 The jab is free on the NHS for individuals who are over 65, are pregnant, or who have a qualifying underlying health condition.